Level 2 Assistant Training

 We will mark your portfolio when it is handed in.
 NOCN (National Open College Network) operate a pass/fail system so we cannot grade you.
 If there is work in your portfolio which needs re-doing to pass, you have the opportunity to re-do your work and for it to be re-marked, until it is completed.
 We then have a system of Internal and External Verification to ensure our marking is of a consistent standard and quality.

 What does it cost?

-If you are in a position to book a whole course, for example if you work in Local Authority, or have a whole staff team to train, we are happy to talk to you about a discount on course fees and additional support packages.
+If you are in a position to book a whole course, we are happy to talk to you about this.
 Please contact us to discuss the details.